-Your Guide To Clean Eating On A Budget
+Your Guide to Eating Clean on a Budget

-Avoid Trendy Health Foods
+1. Avoid Trendy Health Foods

 The term “natural” and “healthy” on food labeling is not regulated, which means that food products that claim these benefits may not be as healthy as advertised.
 These products are often more expensive, too.